emersoncollective/data-repo-mvp/learn_python.md

 We recommend going through the tutorials at [learnpython.org](https://www.learnpython.org/en/Welcome).
 We like this resource because there is an integrated Python environment where you can practice writing and running code snippets.
 Our recommended crash course below should take only a few hours of your time.

 ## Suggested Crash Course
-You should run through all exercises in **Learn the Basics**, which will allow you to learn how to...
+You should run through all exercises in **Learn the Basics**, after which you will be able to...
 * understand basic elements of the Python language
 * implement basic logical elements (such as for loops and if statements)
 * think through basic problems to arrive at code based solutions